Simone Williams' Bio

 - Mentor, Project Northstar (mentoring organization for underprivileged youth)

 - Volunteer, the Posse Institute (mentoring organization for underprivileged youth)

-Simone Williams is founder and Managing Attorney representing international businesses and investors in matters relating to U.S. and global immigration, EB-5 investments, corporate formation and corporate compliance.
-Ms. Williams advises high net worth individuals and multinational companies on all aspects of U.S. immigration law, with a particular emphasis on global investment visa options to acquire temporary residency, permanent residency and foreign citizenship.
+Simone Williams is founder and Managing Partner representing international businesses and investors in matters relating to U.S. and global immigration, EB-5 investments, corporate formation and corporate compliance.
+Simone advises high net worth individuals and multinational companies on all aspects of U.S. immigration law, with a particular emphasis on global investment visa options to acquire temporary residency, permanent residency and foreign citizenship.

-Ms. Williams has assisted foreign investors and multinational companies with all aspects of establishing new operations in the U.S. In addition to obtaining visas for the United States and other countries, she provides pre- and post-transfer counseling to help ensure the proper drafting and execution of employment contracts and tax planning.
-Ms. Williams also advises employers on staffing strategies, personnel policies, corporate compliance and best practices.
+Simone has assisted foreign investors and multinational companies with all aspects of establishing new operations in the U.S. In addition to obtaining visas for the United States and other countries, she provides pre- and post-transfer counseling to help ensure the proper drafting and execution of employment contracts and tax planning.
+Simone also advises employers on staffing strategies, personnel policies, corporate compliance and best practices.
 She trains human resources and legal staff, conducts audits of compliance records and defends employers in government enforcement actions, as well as advising investors and entrepreneurs on immigration strategies.
-Ms. Williams also regularly partner with lawyers specializing in white-collar investigations, corporate transactions, and global tax minimization to achieve client goals.
+Simone also regularly partner with lawyers specializing in white-collar investigations, corporate transactions, and global tax minimization to achieve client goals.

 Represented a multi-million dollar Regional Center in the construction of an automobile manufacturing plant in Mississippi.